-Parameter Description dmp_lun_retry_timeout Retry period for handling transient errors.
-The value is specified in seconds.
-When all paths to a disk fail, there may be certain paths that have a temporary failure and are likely to be restored soon.
-The I/Os may be failed to the application layer even though the failures are transient, unless the I/Os are retried.
-The dmp_lun_retry_timeout tunable provides a mechanism to retry such transient errors.
-If the tunable is set to a non-zero value, I/Os to a disk with all failed paths are retried until dmp_lun_retry_timeout interval or until the I/O succeeds on one of the path, whichever happens first.
-The default value of tunable is 0, which means that the paths are probed only once. dmp_monitor_fabric Determines whether the Event Source daemon (vxesd) uses the Storage Networking Industry Association (SNIA) HBA API.
+Parameter Description dmp_monitor_fabric Determines whether the Event Source daemon (vxesd) uses the Storage Networking Industry Association (SNIA) HBA API.
 This API allows DDL to improve the performance of failover by collecting information about the SAN topology and by monitoring fabric events.
 If this parameter is set to on, DDL uses the SNIA HBA API.
-(Note that the HBA vendor specific HBA-API library should be available to use this feature.)
+Note that the HBA vendor specific HBA-API library should be available to use this feature.
 If this parameter is set to off, the SNIA HBA API is not used.
 The default setting is off for releases before 5.0 that have been patched to support this DDL feature.
-The default setting is on for 5.0 and later releases.

-Parameter Description dmp_monitor_osevent Determines whether the Event Source daemon (vxesd) monitors operating system events such as reconfiguration operations.
+The default setting is on for 5.0 and later releases. dmp_monitor_osevent Determines whether the Event Source daemon (vxesd) monitors operating system events such as reconfiguration operations.
 If this parameter is set to on, vxesd monitors operations such as attaching operating system devices.
 If this parameter is set to off, vxesd does not monitor operating system operations.
 When DMP co-exists with EMC PowerPath, Symantec recommends setting this parameter to off to avoid any issues.
 The default setting is on, unless EMC PowerPath is installed.
-If you install DMP on a system that already has PowerPath installed, DMP sets the dmp_monitor_osevent to off. dmp_native_support Determines whether DMP will do multipathing for native devices.
-Set the tunable to on to have DMP do multipathing for native devices.
-The default value is off. dmp_path_age The time for which an intermittently failing path needs to be monitored as healthy before DMP again tries to schedule I/O requests on it.
-The default value is 300 seconds.
-A value of 0 prevents DMP from detecting intermittently failing paths.
+If you install DMP on a system that already has PowerPath installed, DMP sets the dmp_monitor_osevent to off. dmp_monitor_ownership Determines whether the ownership monitoring is enabled for ALUA arrays.
+When this tunable is set to on, DMP polls the devices for LUN ownership changes.
+The polling interval is specified by the dmp_restore_interval tunable.
+The default value is on.
+When the dmp_monitor_ownership tunable is off, DMP does not poll the devices for LUN ownership changes.